201 babies and nine mothers ‘could have survived’ UK’s biggest maternity scandal

 Some babies suffered skull fractures, broken bones or developed cerebral palsy after traumatic forceps deliveries, while others were starved of oxygen and experienced life-changing brain injuries.

-The damning report, led by maternity expert Donna Ockenden, examined cases involving 1,486 families, mostly covering 2000 to 2019, and reviewed 1,592 clinical incidents.
+The damning report, led by maternity expert Donna Ockenden, examined cases involving 1,486 families, mostly from 2000 to 2019, and reviewed 1,592 clinical incidents.

 The report found there were “repeated errors in care which led to injury to either mothers or their babies”.

-There were also significant or major concerns in the care given to mothers in two thirds of cases where the baby had been deprived of oxygen during birth.
+There were also significant or major concerns over the care given to mothers in two thirds of cases where the baby had been deprived of oxygen during birth.

 Furthermore, nearly a third of neonatal deaths (within the first seven days of life) had “significant or major concerns” over care which might have resulted in a different outcome.